 He followed it up with a tweet, too.

-Bristol, which doesn’t even use NASCAR’s short track package on this car for what it’s worth, was reflective of a larger issue in which NASCAR just cannot produce consistently compelling short track racing.
+Bristol, which doesn’t even feature NASCAR’s short track package on this car for what it’s worth, was reflective of a larger issue in which the NextGen just cannot consistently produce compelling short track races.

-Chris Gabehart, who crew chiefs the Joe Gibbs No. 11 for Denny Hamlin said expectations are often unreasonable too, a sentiment that generated valuable conversation between he and Earnhardt.
+Chris Gabehart, who crew chiefs the Joe Gibbs Racing No. 11 for Denny Hamlin said expectations are often unreasonable, a sentiment that generated valuable conversation between himself and Earnhardt.

-When the NextGen is not producing short track races where a trailing car cannot follow the leader, it is also producing road course and even some larger oval races like Nashville that devolve into green-white-checkers.
+When the NextGen is not producing short track races where a trailing car cannot follow the leader, it is also producing road course and even some larger oval races like Nashville that devolve into green-white-checkers chaos.

-And while the playoff format encourages such a breakdown in traditional racing ethics, this car certainly does too, also because it’s too durable.
-It encourages drivers to slam into each other because the aerodynamic and mechanical grip properties aren’t allowing them to pass.
+And while the playoff format encourages such a breakdown in traditional racing ethics, this car certainly does too because it’s too durable.
+It encourages drivers to slam into each other because its aerodynamic and mechanical grip properties are not allowing them to race.

 That’s basically how Chase Elliott puts it.